naka-lab/Serket/docs/modules/vae.md

 - .connect()
 This method connects the module to observations or modules and constructs the model.
 - .update()
-This method estimates model parameters and calculates latent variables and others.
+This method estimates model parameters and calculates probabilities.
-The module estimates model parameters in "learn" mode and predict unknown data in "recog" mode.
+The module estimates model parameters in "learn" mode and predicts classes of novel data in "recog" mode.
 If training is successful, the `module {n} _vae` directory is created.
 The following files are saved in the directory.({mode} contains the selected mode (learn or recog))
-    - `model.ckpt`: The model parameters are saved.
+    - `model.ckpt`: The model parameters.
-    - `loss.txt`: The losses calculated at learning are saved
+    - `loss.txt`: The losses calculated in the training phase.
-    - `x_hat_{mode}.txt`: Restoration data output from decoder are saved.
+    - `x_hat_{mode}.txt`: Reconstructed data by the decoder of VAE.
-    - `z_{mode}.txt`: Latent variables compressed by encoder are saved.
+    - `z_{mode}.txt`: Latent variables computed by encoder are saved.

 ### Example